wearefrank/frank-runner/README.md

 (e.g. restart-frank2yourproject) (make the value of the default attribute of the project element the same).

+## Small restart.bat for every project

-You can also create a restart.bat with the following content which you can also run from Windows Explorer:
+Create a restart.bat with the following content in the root folder of your project which you can run from Windows Explorer:

 ```
 call ..\frank-runner\ant.bat